 Okay, so you want your Nikes and your Kate Spades, and you want them cheap.
 Where do you go?
 To the factory outlet, of course.
 Yup, they do exist right here in Singapore.

-Fantastic factory outlets & where to find them
+Branded factory outlets in Singapore (2019) & where to find them

 Here’s a quick guide to the most searched-for factory outlets in Singapore.